TapaiBalazs/angular-reusables/projects/loading-indicator/README.md

 ```

 ## Customise
-By default the loading-indicator is a spinner, however, by providing a custom configuration, you can cusomise the result.
+By default the loading-indicator is a spinner, however, by providing a custom configuration, you can customise the result.

 ```typescript
 export const DEFAULT_CONFIG: LoadingIndicatorConfig = {